 If you think that we have treated you unfairly and you remain dissatisfied with our response, then the Equality and Human Rights Commission may be able to help.

 Freedom of Information Act

 For further information view our Freedom of Information page.

-The information from your feedback form will be used only for the purpose of dealing with your comment, compliment or complaint and may be shared with other departments within the Council for the same purposes only.
-If disclosure of your information is requested by other departments or by third parties for any other purpose we will only disclose where we are required to do so by law.
+The information you give us will be used only for the purpose of dealing with your comment, compliment or complaint.
+It may be shared with other departments within the Council for the same purposes only.
+If your information is requested by third parties, we will only give this where we are required to do so by law.

 Make a comment, compliment or complaint using our online form.

 Tell us what you think, please fill in our Website Evaluation Survey.

 The Ombudsman looks at complaints about councils in a fair and independent way.

 Find out how to make a complaint about a Councillor.